linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 24.02.2023 (announcement Chatbot LaaS)
+- 🚀Our Chatbot marketing solution for Facebook and Instagram is getting better and smarter every day! 💬💡 We're excited to share that we've made some incredible progress and can't wait for you to try it out.
+Get ready to take your social media game to the next level with our cutting-edge technology. #ChatbotMarketing #SocialMedia #Innovation

 ### 23.02.2023 (announcement FlipX)
 - 🎉 Drum roll please 🎉 The new design for Flipx is live and looking 🔥!
 Our team has been working tirelessly to bring you a fresh and modern user experience.
 Check it out now! #FlipxDesign #ProductivityUpgrade #UserExperienceGoals